rns-pmns-arith/C-code-generators/README.md

 <br />
 <br />
-Note : All these generators have been implmented using SageMath library which can be found here: http://www.sagemath.org/
+Note : All these generators have been implemented using SageMath library which can be found here: http://www.sagemath.org/